ArcticaProject/vcxsrv/xorg-server/miext/rootless/README.txt

         The following compile-time options are defined in rootlessConfig.h:

-      o ROOTLESS_ACCEL: If true, use the optional rootless acceleration functions where possible to a accelerate X11 drawing primitives.
-        If false, all drawing will be done with fb.

       o ROOTLESS_GLOBAL_COORDS: This option controls the way that frame coordinates are passed to the rootless implementation.
 If false, the coordinates are passed per screen relative to the origin of